 The main strategic goal of every company is to grow by attracting more and more customers.
 Arguably, one of the most important ways to do so is to focus on user experience (UX).
 The primary reason for this is that the more appealing reliable the product is, the more chances that customers will buy it.
-As a result, for a company, an ability to make the best UX is nothing but an ability to compete in a particular market successfully.
+As a result, for a company, like Clay Global, an ability to make the best UX is nothing but an ability to compete in a particular market successfully.

 Sometimes looking for specific ways of UX design improvement may take much time, especially if a company only begins to develop.
 The main advantage of such podcasts is that they can be accessed at any time and any place via any modern digital device.
 For this reason, the WritingCheap team prepared a list of five best UX design podcasts for beginners.